 To configure Node.js Core

 - In the Settings/Preferences dialog (Ctrl+Alt+S), click Node.js and NPM under Languages and Frameworks.
 The Node.js and NPM page opens.

 Please note that the Node.js Core library is version-specific.
-If you change the version of your Node.js on the Node.js and NPM page, you need to click Enable again.
+So if you change the version of your Node.js on the Node.js and NPM page, you need to select the checkbox again.
 After that PyCharm creates a new library for this new version.

 Configuring node_modules library

 To provide code completion for project dependencies, PyCharm creates a

 node_modules library automatically so Node.js modules are kept in your project but no inspections are run against them, which improves performance.
 In the Project tool window, the

 node_modules is also marked as a library: However, the

 node_modules library contains only the modules that are listed in the